Conditions

 If your healthcare provider thinks it’s necessary, antidepressant medication might be prescribed to help manage the symptoms that come with postpartum depression.
 Antidepressants tend to be taken daily to correct chemical imbalances in the brain, restoring normal mood and behavioral functions.

-It’s important to note that even though any medication taken when breastfeeding will enter your breast milk, many antidepressant medications can be taken with little risk of side effects for your baby.
+It’s important to note that even though most medications taken when breastfeeding will enter your breast milk, many antidepressant medications can be taken with little risk of side effects for your baby.
+You can reach out to your pediatrician or a board certified lactation consultant (IBCLC) for more information about medications and their impact on breastfeeding.

 If someone develops postpartum psychosis, a rarer and more severe condition than PPD, where a person may experience hallucinations, delusions, mood swings from mania to major depression, depersonalization, and thoughts of harming themselves or others, then electroconvulsive therapy (ECT) may be used as treatment.